JoJo (singer): 2008–2013: Label troubles, Can't Take That Away from Me, and Agápē

-Can't Take That Away from Me was released as JoJo's first mixtape in September 2010 and spawned the single "In the Dark".
+In September 2010, JoJo released her first mixtape Can't Take That Away from Me which spawned the single "In the Dark".
 In late 2010, JoJo made cameo appearances in music videos for Keri Hilson and Clinton Sparks.
-In January 2011, JoJo was cast in an episode of CBS's Hawaii Five-0 as Courtney Russell, the daughter of a Tsunami Warning Center scientist who goes missing on the eve of a big storm hitting the Honolulu coast.
-In February 2011, JoJo uploaded a video to YouTube announcing that she was shooting a video for her song "The Other Chick" and that she had changed the title of the album from All I Want Is Everything to Jumping Trains, stating that she had desires to "represent something different; something fresh".
-Her actual first lead single "The Other Chick" was supposed to release digitally but the label decided to make it as a buzz single.
-In June 2011, she released a remix of rapper Drake's song "Marvin's Room", renamed "Marvin's Room (Can't Do Better)" through Rap-Up's YouTube channel.
-JoJo rewrote the song from a female perspective to express a frustration towards an ex-lover and his supposed new girlfriend.
+In January 2011, JoJo was cast in an episode of CBS's Hawaii Five-0.
+In February 2011, JoJo announced that she had changed the title of her third studio album from All I Want Is Everything to Jumping Trains.
+She also announced that her upcoming single would be titled "The Other Chick" and that a music video for the song was in production.
+However, neither the video or single were officially released, with JoJo citing that both her and her label had a desire to move forward with a promotional push for a different song, following her recording of new material.
+In June 2011, she released a re-interpretation of rapper Drake's song "Marvin's Room", renamed "Marvin's Room (Can't Do Better)" through Rap-Up's YouTube channel.
 Drake himself expressed his appreciation for her interpretation.